anttisalonen/progbook/rst/sw.rst

 *Exercise*: Install the Python interpreter if your system doesn't already have it.
 Run it and exit it.

 Now that we have the shell and the interpreter, the final bit we need is the editor.
+An editor is a program that allows writing code files, or text files in general.
 For now it's enough with an editor that's easy to use, though Notepad, which is installed by default on Windows, won't do.
+Furthermore, word processors such as Microsoft Word won't do.
 If you're on a Linux system you can install e.g. gedit.
 On Windows you could install notepad++.
 There are other editors available like Atom or Visual Studio Code.
 It doesn't really matter which one you install now, as long as you end up with a window where you can type text and save it to a file.
 Here's an example of what an editor could look like:

 .. image:: ../material/intro/editor.png